KBNLwikimedia/GLAMorousToHTML/reports/reports.md

 Korte uitleg....

-See [this page](README.md) for more context.
+See [this page](../README.md) for more context.

 -----

-## Available reports
+## Available GLAM reports

-Currently reports are available for the following institutions, countries and regions:
+Currently reports are available for the following GLAM institutions, countries and regions:

  * [KB, national library of the Netherlands](#kb-national-library-of-the-netherlands)
  * [The Netherlands](#the-netherlands)